mnot/I-D/http-proxy-problem/draft.md

 ## Proxies Can say "No"

 A proxy can refuse to forward any request.
-This includes a request to a specific URI, or from a specific user, and includes refusing to allow tunnels as described above.

-The "no", however, needs to be explicit, and explicitly from the proxy.
+Currently, the granularity of that "no" is per-URI for unencrypted requests, and per-IP (perhaps per-SNI) for encrypted requests.

 ## Changes Need to be Detectable